John Sciarra: Business

-Mr. Sciarra is currently a business consultant and conference speaker for a wide range of businesses and industries.
+Sciarra is currently a business consultant and conference speaker for a wide range of businesses and industries.

 Professional football

 BC Lions

 John Sciarra signed a two-year contract with the BC Lions of the Canadian Football League on May 26, 1976.
 He was converted to Slotback early in the season and had 34 receptions for 563 yards.
 He earned the CFL's Most Outstanding Rookie Award in 1976.
-The next season, he tore is hamstring during the opening game of the 1977 regular season against Calgary.
+The next season, he tore his hamstring during the opening game of the 1977 regular season against Calgary.
 He returned late in the season with 5 receptions for 53 yards.

 Philadelphia Eagles

 The Tampa Bay Buccaneers signed Sciarra, and the Philadelphia Eagles traded an undisclosed draft pick to Tampa Bay in exchange for Sciarra in 1978.
 While with the Eagles, he played for coach Dick Vermeil, who had been his college coach at UCLA.
 Sciarra played 6 years with the Eagles (1978-1983) as Defensive Back, Punt Returner, and was named Most Valuable Player for Special Teams in 1979 and 1980.
 He was the NFC Punt Return Leader in 1979, and was named Captain of the Special Teams in 1982 and 1983.
 The Eagles won the NFC Championship in 1980 and played in Super Bowl XV.